 It is the policy of the Board that the County will attempt to meet its capital maintenance, replacement or acquisition requirements on a pay-as-you-go basis.
-If the dollar amount of the capital requirement cannot be met on a pay-as-you-go basis, if it is financially beneficial to issue
+If the dollar amount of the capital requirement cannot be met on a pay-as-you-go basis, if it is financially beneficial to issue bonds or other debt instruments, and if the project has been determined to benefit future citizens, the County will evaluate the feasibility of issuing a long term debt financing instrument.

-At the end of fiscal year 2019, Multnomah County owned 77 buildings with a historical cost of approximately \$471 million, and an estimated replacement cost of \$1.5 billion (including soft costs; excluding land acquisition).
+At the end of FY 2019, Multnomah County owned 77 buildings with a historical cost of approximately \$471 million, and an estimated replacement cost of \$1.5 billion (including soft costs; excluding land acquisition).
 Structural and systems replacement in the County's capital plan is largely a non-discretionary activity.
 That is, the question is not whether such expenditures are necessary but in what year to schedule the expenditure on particular projects.
 Deferral of capital improvements and maintenance creates an unacceptable unfunded liability and contributes to further deterioration of properties.
 It is the goal of the Board to fund the County's capital needs at approximately 2% of the cost of County Tier 1 and Tier II buildings, equivalent to depreciating the facilities over a 50-year period.
 Only "fire-life-safety" and urgent capital projects will be considered for Tier III buildings, to avoid further investment in these facilities until they are disposed of.